 5. Special Hours or Days For Showings

-Special hours or days for showings and open houses.
+Have special hours or days for showings and open houses.
 Set up specific times or days when the home may be shown when there will not be a pet present.
 Discuss this with your agent, for it will limit the number of people seeing your home.

 6. A Short Vacation At A Pet Hotel or Kennel

 These will usually have a professional staff to care for your pet.
 They will be experienced in what pets like and need.
 Remember to check with them prior to taking your pet to one about their requirements on vaccinations and how they handle feeding your pet, and if your pet needs medication or special food, how they handle this.
-Also, what about your pets favorite toys.
+Also, check about bringing your pets favorite toys.

 People who liked this article also enjoyed